A text element's Style tab options and the Type options on the Format tab are all determined by Theme settings.

 The mini-toolbar provides quick access to the most-commonly used inline text styling options:

-It also provides access to add mathematical formulas, add an image inline within your text element, access to Project Styles as well as access to many other text tools under the three-dot menu.
+It also provides access to add mathematical formulas, add an image inline within your text element, access Project Styles, set up actions, access variables to add to the text element as well as access to many other text tools under the three-dot menu.

 There are more inline text styling options available on the Options Tab of the Ribbon, in the Font and Paragraph sections: